 \section{Conclusion and Future Work}

-This paper introduces \method, a novel proactive control framework that successfully resolves the persistent trade-off between efficiency and effectiveness in articulated object manipulation.
+This paper introduces \method, a novel proactive control framework that successfully mitigates the persistent trade-off between efficiency and effectiveness in articulated object manipulation.
 By fundamentally reframing contact deviations as valuable kinematic information rather than mere error signals, our approach enables proactive control adjustments that significantly enhance manipulation efficiency while maintaining robust performance across diverse articulated mechanisms.

-Our comprehensive evaluation---encompassing 200 simulated articulated objects with varied kinematic structures and multiple real-world experiments across fundamental joint types---demonstrates that \method achieves perfect manipulation success rates (100\%) while delivering substantial improvements in time efficiency, action efficiency, and trajectory smoothness compared to previous approaches.
-The statistical significance of these performance gains (p-values \(< 0.0001\)) confirms that \method effectively addresses the effectiveness-efficiency trade-off that has challenged existing manipulation methods.
+Our evaluation, including varied kinematic structures and multiple real-world experiments, demonstrates that \method achieves perfect manipulation success rates (\SI{100}{\percent}) while delivering substantial improvements in time efficiency, action efficiency, and trajectory smoothness compared to previous approaches.
+The statistical significance of these performance gains (p-values \(< 0.0001\)) confirms that \method effectively mitigates the effectiveness-efficiency trade-off that has challenged existing manipulation methods.